 Vol. 145, No. 4 — February 16, 2011

-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 37 of the Canada Consumer Product Safety Act (see footnote a), hereby makes the annexed Children’s Jewellery Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Fisheries and Oceans, pursuant to section 43 (see footnote a) of the Fisheries Act (see footnote b), hereby makes the annexed Regulations Amending the Atlantic Fishery Regulations, 1985.

 COMING INTO FORCE

 2. These Regulations come into force on the day on which they are registered.

 (This statement is not part of the Regulations.)